objecthub/swift-dynamicjson/README.md

   let operations: [JSONPatchOperation]
   // Initializer based on a sequence of operations init(operations: [JSONPatchOperation]) { ... }
+  // Initializer based on a target and source JSON object init(from: JSON, to: JSON, via maker: () -> JSONPatchMaker = JSONPatchMaker.init)
   // Decodes the provided data with the given decoding strategies. init(data: Data,
        dateDecodingStrategy: JSONDecoder.DateDecodingStrategy = .deferredToDate,